 We all feel like we know Kendall Jenner, yes?
-The 20-year-old model has 52.5 million followers on Instagram and just recently joined Snapchat (with the help of a true social media pro, her sister Kylie).
-I’ve watched her keel over laughing with her sisters and fight just as hard on Keeping Up With the Kardashians.
+The 25-year-old model has over 150 million followers on Instagram, has walked the runway for every notable fashion brand in existence, and can be seen laughing with her sisters (and fight just as hard) on Keeping Up With the Kardashians.
 I peer up at her picture on billboards in SoHo and Times Square on a weekly basis.

 And yet there’s still an air of mystery around her.
 She seems effortless in her beauty and strangely unaffected by her fame.
 As Michael Kors told Vogue, “She’s sophisticated but laid-back.
 She’s both.
 She’s chic.
 She’s the Ali MacGraw for the Instagram generation.”